-Ыtudy documents head and neck cancer molecular tumor subtypesFebruary 22nd, 2013 in Cancer /
+Ыtudy documents head and neck cancer molecular tumor subtypesFebruary 22, 2013 in Medicine & Health / Cancer

 Head and neck squamous cell carcinoma (HNSCC) is the seventh most common form of cancer in the United States, but other than an association with the human papillomavirus, no validated molecular profile of the disease has been established.
 By analyzing data from DNA microarrays, a UNC-led team has completed a study that confirms the presence of four molecular classes of the disease and extends previous results by suggesting that there may be an underlying connection between the molecular classes and observed genomic events, some of which affect known cancer genes.
 The clinical relevance of the classes and certain genomic events was demonstrated, thus paving the way for further studies and possible targeted therapies.